rapidsai/cudf/docs/cudf/source/user_guide/pandas-comparison.md

 cuDF supports many of the commonly-used data types in Pandas, including numeric, datetime, timestamp, string, and categorical data types.
-In addition, we support special data types for decimal, list and "struct" values.
+In addition, we support special data types for decimal, list, and "struct" values.
 See the section on [Data Types](data-types) for details.